weizhu1107/spS-Gas/README.md

 6. ART sequencing reads simulator;
 7. PLINK and PLINK/SEQ.

+Before run, unzip the hap_ref.tar.gz file: tar -xf hap_ref.tar.gz.
+Do not move or rename the unzipped folder.
+Once unzipped, the original zip file can be deleted.

 To run the pipeline:first fill in the config_to_run.txt.
 It includes 10 rows corresponding to 10 parameters.
 An example for the configure file is: